mozilla/burnham/application/README.md

 ## Development

-Please see [docs/development.md][docs_development] for information about Glean metrics and pings in burnham. 📊
+Please see [docs/development.md][docs_development] for information about running burnham locally and using custom Glean SDK distributions. 💻

 [docs_development]: ./docs/development.md